 Timely Warning Policy and Emergency Notification Plan

 In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of the University of Georgia Police Department or his designee, constitutes an ongoing or continuing threat, a campus-wide “timely warning” will be issued.
-The warning will be issued through a campus-wide email to all faculty, staff, and students, as well as through local media outlets.
+The warning will be issued through a campus-wide email to all faculty, staff, and students, as well as through local media outlets in some instances.

 Anyone with information about an emergency situation or other situation that may warrant a timely warning or emergency notification should contact the University of Georgia Police Department immediately at 706-542-2200.